michieriffic/appledevcommunities/README.md

 ### Format:

+Community Logo (Make width and height size to 50 - use html for this to work)

 Community Name (Make it a Link)
 - Founders/Organizers (Make it a Link)
 - Starting Date | ACTIVE / INACTIVE